-A lock with two keys may be installed in the fuel supply service door of the body skirt.
+A lock with two keys may be installed in the fuel/DEF supply service doors of the body skirt.
 This body option must be keyed alike with any other body option requiring use of a key.
+Fuel/DEF Doors may be color-coded to reflect fuel type.